langdonholmes/keyword_extraction/README.md

-# langdonholmes/
+# Keyword Extraction

-This is a keyword extraction model trained on OpenStax textbooks.
+This is a project for training a keyword extraction model.
+The model labels keyterms in OpenStax textbooks.

 ## 🚀 Quickstart